steven-michaud/HookCase/3-installing.md

 2. Choose Utilties : Terminal, then run one of the the following at the command line.
 The first command disables SIP completely.
 The second enables everything but protection against loading unsigned kernel extensions.
-The third also disables file-system protection (in order to allow changes to system directories like `/usr/local/sbin`).
+The third also disables file-system protection.

         csrutil disable